ABOUT THE GENERAL SOCIETY OF MECHANICS & TRADESMEN

 Celebrating Over Two Centuries of Service to the People of the City of New York

 The General Society of Mechanics & Tradesmen of the City of New York was founded in 1785 by the skilled craftsmen of the City.
-Today, this 231-year old organization continues to serve and improve the quality of life of the people of the City of New York through its educational, philanthropic and cultural programs including its tuition-free Mechanics Institute, The General Society Library and its nearly two-century old Lecture Series.
+Today, this 237-year-old organization continues to serve and improve the quality of life of the people of the City of New York through its educational and cultural programs, including its tuition-free Mechanics Institute, The General Society Library, and its nearly two-century-old Lecture Series.

-In 1820, The General Society opened one of the City’s first free schools as well as the Apprentices Library.
-The school, which became the Mechanics Institute in 1858, continues to provide tuition- free evening instruction in trades-related education and provides a critical service to improve job opportunities for New Yorkers in the building and construction industry.
-Without a tuition- free education, many of our students would be unable to get the technical education needed to advance in today’s environment.
-Each fall, over 350 students enroll in the Mechanics Institute’s programs including Electrical Technology, HVAC/R Systems Design, Plumbing Design and Construction Project Management and AutoCAD and BIM.
+In 1820, The General Society opened one of the City’s first free schools, as well as the Apprentices Library.
+The school, which became the Mechanics Institute in 1858, continues to provide tuition-free evening instruction in trades-related education.
+It provides a critical service for men and women in the building and construction industry by enhancing knowledge and depth of understanding in their respective fields, as well as improving job performance and providing careers advancement.
+Without a tuition-free education, many of our students would be unable to get the technical education needed to advance in today’s environment.
+Each fall, over 300 students enroll in the Mechanics Institute’s programs, including Electrical Technology, HVAC/R Systems, Plumbing Systems, Construction Project Management, AutoCAD, and BIM.

 The General Society is a 501(c)(3) nonprofit organization.